Steph Davis: Media ventures

 Davis's book High Infatuation: A Climber's Guide to Love and Gravity (ISBN 1594850658), has been translated into multiple languages.
 In it, according to Michael Robinson, professor of history who specializes in exploration and adventure, she "asks difficult questions about high-risk climbing, examining her own motives, personal relationships, and the broader meanings of her life's work".
 Davis, who loves reading and writing, has said about this book that "I've just always really loved writing and I do it all the time," describing the book as "a kind of ongoing conglomeration of what it is like to live this lifestyle".

 After four years of working on the project, Davis published Learning to Fly: An Uncommon Memoir of Human Flight, Unexpected Love, and One Amazing Dog in March 2013.
 Written after her difficult break up with Potter, it is about how she recovered from the loss of her partner and financial stability and used her developing love of skydiving to overcome her fear of falling.
 Described as "gripping", it is a "story of personal growth".
 She had faced a lot of fear free soloing, BASE jumping and sky diving and felt that she could offer people advice about facing fear in general.
 As she said in an interview, "A big part of the reason I wanted to write the book is that most people have had experiences like this [fear in climbing], or will, whether it's a relationship or a career or whatever. … Life's about change.
 Don't be afraid."

 Notable climbs

 Ascents

-East face of the Fitz Roy group showing Poincenot (5) and Mermoz (12).
+East face of the Fitz Roy group showing: (1)Cerro Mojón Rojo, (2)Aguja de la S (Aguja de l'S), (3)Aguja Saint-Exupéry, (4)Aguja Rafael Juárez, (5)Aguja Poincenot, (6)Aguja Caquito, (7)Aguja M & M, (8)Aguja de la Silla, (9)Cerro Fitz Roy (or Monte Fitz Roy, Cerro Chaltén), (10)Pilar Goretta, (11)Aguja Val Biois, (12)Aguja Mermoz, and (13)Aguja Guillaumet.